lupyuen/lupyuen.github.io/src/display2.md

 _How do we create a Display Pipeline?_

-From above, we see that DRM __creates the Display Pipeline__ by calling our Display Controller Driver at...
+From above, we see that DRM __creates the Display Pipeline__ by calling our Display Controller Driver at (pic above)...

 - [__vs_dc_enable__](https://github.com/starfive-tech/linux/blob/JH7110_VisionFive2_devel/drivers/gpu/drm/verisilicon/vs_dc.c#L740-L827), to prepare the Clock and Reset Signals